cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 Change directory to the cics-banking-sample-application-cbsa/src/webui/ folder

-At this point we are missing two JARs, ibm record generator and jzos.
+At this point we are missing the JARs for the IBM Record Generator(IRG) and the IBM JZOS toolkit.

-You will need to go to the following URL to download record generator:
+You will need to go to the following URL to download the Record Generator:

 > https://ibm.github.io/mainframe-downloads/IBM-Record-Generator-for-Java.html